 These are meetings held by the shareholders to either review the performance of the board of directors or assist them take major decisions.
 In simple terms, all companies have annual general meetings (AGM’s) to review such things as a company’s annual accounts and related matters.
 Extraordinary general meetings (EGM’s) as the name suggests can be called at any time of the year when there is a matter of sufficient gravity.
 It should be remembered that at all times the ultimate control will vest in the shareholders but unless they are the same as, the directors day to day executive decisions remain the domain of the board of directors.

 Special and Ordinary resolutions

-As stated above, all companies are bound by their memorandum and articles of association.
+As stated above, all companies are bound by their constitution.
 However, where it is deemed desirable, changes can be made and/or meetings called by the shareholder(s) provided the applicable majority exists.
-In the case of "ordinary" resolutions which generally deal with day to day and/or matters of lesser importance, a simple majority is all that is normally required.
-In the case of "special" resolutions, which tend to deal with structural and matters of greater importance, majorities of either two thirds or three quarters are the norm depending on the particular articles of association used.
+In the case of “ordinary” resolutions which generally deal with day to day and/or matters of lesser importance, a simple majority is all that is normally required.
+In the case of “special” resolutions, which tend to deal with structural and matters of greater importance, majorities of either two thirds or three quarters are the norm depending on the particular articles of association used.

 The registered office address